-After passing the National Security Law, on July 1st, China set out to transform radically the political landscape of Hong Kong.
-Although many hailed the law as the death knell for Hong Kong, it appears today that it was only the prelude and the mechanism to inflicting “death by a thousand cuts” for Hong Kong.
+After passing the National Security Law, on July 1st, China set out to radically transform the political landscape of Hong Kong.
+Although many hailed the law as the death knell for Hong Kong, it appears today that it was only the prelude and the mechanism by which to inflict “death by a thousand cuts” for Hong Kong.

 The continuous self-censorship

-Since July, protesters who claimed being “ready to die” last year became strangely discrete.
+Since July, protesters who claimed being “ready to die” in 2019 became strangely discrete.
 For some reason, people who were claiming readiness to sacrifice lives and well-being for the cause became suddenly extremely careful, testing the limits of what would get them in trouble, such as non-written or unrecognizable signs.
-It went even up to an apple during a protest on the arrest of Jimmy Lai, the owner of Apple Daily.
+It went even up to showing an apple during a protest on the arrest of Jimmy Lai, the owner of Apple Daily.

 Protesters tried nevertheless to convey their protest through various means.
 Like just holding a newspaper.